eigenfoo/cryptics/docs/datasheet.md

 difficult to see what further value human evaluation brings.

 [^2]: I've gamified this with a CLI "cryptic clue practice tool" ([`review.py`](https://github.com/eigenfoo/cryptics/blob/main/cryptics/review.py)), which displays a random clue, allows the user to ask for crossing letters as hints, prompts the user for the answer, and prompts the user to review and edit the clue if necessary.

+The fourth part is to run each parsed annotation through a series of regular expressions to extract any indicators or charades that have been identified by the blogger in the annotation.
+It's important to note that not all clues have annotations, and of those that do, not all of them clearly identify indicators and charades clearly enough to be extracted using a regular expression.
+In other words, regular expressions are high-precision, low-recall methods of identifying indicators and charades.
+Thus, these derived datasets should not be considered comprehensive - an indicator is not guaranteed to appear in the indicators dataset just because it appears in a clue in the clues dataset.

 ### Who was involved in the data collection process and how were they compensated?